durrantlab/gypsum_dl/README.md

                         Overrides all other arguments specified at the commandline.
   --source input.smi, -s input.smi
                         Name of the source file (e.g., input.smi).
+Note: support for SMI (SMILES) files is better than support for SDF files, though Gypsum-DL can handle both.
   --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                         The path to an existing folder where the Gypsum-DL output file(s) will be saved.